May Election Brings Spike in Candidates for Presidio City Council

 By Alicia Neaves

-PRESIDIO - "It's time for the change," Phillip Aguilar, Candidate for Presidio City Council, said.
+PRESIDIO - ?The May election will be one for the record books for the City of Presidio.
+10 candidates are running for City Council.?
+"It's time for the change," Phillip Aguilar, Candidate for Presidio City Council, said.

 Ten candidates are in the running for three city council seats in the City of Presidio, a rarity for this city of 5,000 residents.
 There are two incumbent seats and one unexpired seat up for grabs.
 Why the sudden spike this year?

 "I think there's generally a lot of interest in people trying to get involved with local politics.
 You kind of have these cycles where it's like, 'Let's bring in some new blood.'
-So I think this is one of those years," Mayor of Presidio, John Ferguson, said.
+So I think this is one of those years," Presidio Mayor, John Ferguson, said.